-- Option 4 defines a pathgroup in case of disks which are not multipathed by VxVM.
+- Option 4 defines a pathgroup for disks which are not multipathed by VxVM.
 Only one pathgroup is made visible from the group.
 Specify the paths to be included in the pathgroup.

 '''

 Exclude all but one paths to a disk

 Menu: VolumeManager/Install/ExcludeDevices/PATHGROUP-VXVM

 '''